 Generalized Anxiety Disorder (GAD): This is a state characterized by excessive anxiety and constant worry, in the absence of any clear reason for the same.
 Symptoms include restlessness, fatigue, impaired concentration, irritability, increased muscle tension and sleep disturbance.
 Excessive anxiety may lead the person to suicide.

-Panic disorder is characterized by sudden attacks of overwhelming fear associated with marked symptoms, such as sweating, palpitations, trembling, chest pain, loss of control on emotions, numbness, and shortness of breath, sometimes along with the fear of dying.
+Panic Disorder: Panic disorder is characterized by sudden attacks of overwhelming fear associated with marked symptoms, such as sweating, palpitations, trembling, chest pain, loss of control on emotions, numbness, and shortness of breath, sometimes along with the fear of dying.

-Patients with obsessive compulsive disorder develop irrational anxiety, e.g. fear of contamination, safety, perception etc. Symptoms, patient history, physical and mental status examination help to diagnose this condition.
+Obsessive Compulsive Disorder: Patients with obsessive compulsive disorder develop irrational anxiety, e.g. fear of contamination, safety, perception etc. Symptoms, patient history, physical and mental status examination help to diagnose this condition.

 Frequently Asked Questions (FAQs)1.
 Which doctor should I visit in case I suffer from anxiety?

 You should visit your psychiatrist in case you suffer from anxiety.
 Your doctor will diagnose the cause of your anxiety based on your history, thorough physical examination and mental status examination, and various tests.